Programming idiom

 One way to do this is by creating a reference or documentation that maps common idioms to specific use cases, highlighting where they may need to be adapted or modified to fit a particular project or development team.
 This can help ensure that developers are working with a shared understanding of best practices and can make informed decisions about when to use established idioms and when to adapt them to fit their specific needs.

-A common misconception is to use the adverbial or adjectival form of the term as using a programming language in a typical way, which really refers to a idiosyncrasy.
+A common misconception is to use the adverbial or adjectival form of the term as "using a programming language in a typical way", which really refers to a idiosyncrasy.
 An idiom implies the semantics of some code in a programming language has similarities to other languages or frameworks.
 For example, an idiosyncratic way to manage dynamic memory in C would be to use the C standard library functions malloc and free, whereas idiomatic refers to manual memory management as recurring semantic role that can be achieved with code fragments malloc in C, or pointer = new type [number_of_elements] in C++.
 In both cases, the semantics of the code are intelligible to developers familiar with C or C++, once the idiomatic or idiosyncratic rationale is exposed to them.
 However, while idiomatic rationale is often general to the programming domain, idiosyncratic rationale is frequently tied to specific API terminology.

-Examples of simple idioms
+Examples

 Printing Hello World

 One of the most common starting points to learn to program or notice the syntax differences between a known language and a new one.

 It has several implementations, among them the code fragments for C++: